-For the policies on the distribution of compensation of employees and remuneration of directors after the amendment, refer to Note 18.
+For the policies on the distribution of compensation of employees and remuneration of directors, refer to Note 19.

 The legal reserve may be used to offset deficit.
 If the Company has no deficit and the legal reserve has exceeded 25% of the Company's paid-in capital, the excess may be transferred to capital or distributed in cash.